PremGaneshDev/CyVidia/README.md

 # CyVidia
 # Create a new virtual environment
-python -m venv .myenvlocal
+python -m venv .venv

 # Activate the virtual environment
-source .myenvlocal/bin/activate   # On macOS/Linux
+source .venv/bin/activate   # On macOS/Linux
-source activate .myenvlocal
+source activate .venv

 # or
-.\.myenvlocal\Scripts\activate   # On Windows
+.\.venv\Scripts\activate   # On Windows

 # Install the requirments
-python install requirments.txt
+pip install -r requirements.txt

 # Download and install the language model